A Vintage 1969 Mercedes 280 SL RoadsterPhotos of a 1969 and a 1971 Mercedes Benz 280 SL Roadster are at the bottom of this page.

 A typical 280SL EURO car had no bumper guards, no reflectors or lights on the fenders (cars sold in Italy had front fender reflectors).
 Euro cars had no Hazard flashers, had stiff door pockets.
-Euro cars came with a mirror in the passenger sunvisor, were fitted with Euro style headlights, had a speedometer in Kilometers, and a temperature gauge in degrees Celsius (except in countries using the English measurement system.)
+Euro cars had a mirror in the passenger sunvisor, were fitted with Euro style headlights, had a speedometer in Kilometers, and a temperature gauge in degrees Celsius (except in countries using the English measurement system.)

-Euro cars had a slightly different cam shaft and some had a slightly different rearend ratio.
+Euro cars had a slightly different engine cam and some had a slightly different rearend ratio.
 The Euro cam and the absence of emissions devices gave Euro models a little more horsepower than USA version cars.

 Sales in the USA As Pagoda production continued over the years, a larger percentage of W113 cars were sold in the USA.
 About 25% of 230 SL's were sold to USA customers; 33% of 250 SL's found their way to the USA; while a whopping 54% of 280 SL's were sold by USA dealers.
-When compared to their Euro cousins, many more USA cars were fitted with Air Conditioning, Automatic Transmissions,and White Wall tires.
+When compared to their Euro cousins, many more USA cars were fitted with Air Conditioners, Automatic Transmissions,and White Wall tires.

 280 SL Transmissions280SL's came with 4 speed automatic